cybera/policy-browser/notebooks/basic_telecommunication_service.md

 `Results`
+Note that these numbers are subject to change depending on what version of analysis scripts you're running.

 Category| In database | Solr # of documents | Doc2Vec # of documents |
 --- | --- | --- | --- |